pschybyschp/Tableau-WDC-Watergauge/README.md

-# Tableau-WDC-Watergauge-stations-filter
+# Tableau-WDC-Watergauge
+To use this webdataconnector please follow along with the descriptions on https://tableau.github.io/webdataconnector/docs/ You need to have a local node server running or you upload the WDC to a node server in the web.

-The Tableau Webdataconnector Watergaugestations-filter is based on the Tableau Webdataconnector Watergaugestations.
+The Tableau Webdataconnector Watergauge is based on the Tableau Webdataconnector Watergaugestations.
+- It loads master data of the watergauge stations available in Germany.
-It loads master data of the watergauge stations available in Germany.
+- It loads master and transactional data of the watergauge stations available in Germany.
+- It loads historical data of the watergauge stations available in Germany.
-It provides a form to filter the data which should be loaded.
+It provides a 3 forms to filter the data which should be loaded.

 Major improvments comparing to Tableau Webdataconnector Watergaugestations:
 - Provision of a form to filter watergaugestations by waters